 If the price of the component commodity increases, the level of the CMCI will not necessarily also increase, for two reasons.
 The level of the CMCI tracks the performance of commodity futures contracts referenced by the CMCI, rather than the component commodity itself.
 Changes in the prices of the commodity futures contracts referenced by the CMCI should generally track changes in the price of the component commodity, but the price of the commodity futures contracts referenced by the CMCI might from time to time move in ways or to an extent that differ from movements in the price of the component commodity generally.
-Therefore, the prices of the component commodity futures contracts referenced by the CMCI may not change in the same way.
-Second, because the commodity futures contracts referenced by the CMCI has an expiration date - i.e., the date upon which trading of the commodity futures contracts referenced by the CMCI ceases, there are certain adjustments that need to be made to the level of the CMCI in order to retain an investment position in the commodity futures contracts referenced by the retain an investment position in the commodity futures contracts referenced by the CMCI on the level of the CMCI.
+Therefore, the prices of the component commodity may go up but the level of the CMCI may not change in the same way.
+Second, because the commodity futures contracts referenced by the CMCI has an expiration date - i.e., the date upon which trading of the commodity futures contracts referenced by the CMCI ceases, there are certain adjustments that need to be made to the level of the CMCI in order to retain an investment position in the commodity futures contracts referenced by the CMCI.
+These adjustments primarily include the mechanic of "rolling" - which is further described below - and may have a positive or negative effect on the level of the CMCI.
 As a result, these adjustments may, in certain instances, cause a discrepancy between the level of the CMCI and the performance of the commodity futures contracts referenced by the CMCI.